Greetings!

 The mission of the New Jersey Folk Festival is to preserve and protect the music, culture, and arts of New Jersey.
 Therefore, the main focus of this festival is the traditional music, crafts, and foods of the diverse ethnic and cultural communities within the state and its surrounding region.

 Established in 1975, the New Jersey Folk Festival is the oldest continuously run folk festival in the State of New Jersey.
-Managed by a small team of Rutgers undergraduate students, the festival attracts over 15,000 people and is one of the City of New Brunswick’s largest regularly scheduled events.
+Managed by a small team of non-profit staff members and volunteers, the festival attracts over 15,000 people and is one of the City of New Brunswick’s largest regularly scheduled events.

 The New Jersey Folk Festival, Inc. is also a 501(c)(3) non-profit organization in the State of New Jersey exempt from federal taxation.
-The American Studies Department at Rutgers University is the presenting sponsor of the New Jersey Folk Festival.
+The Collaborative Center for Community Engagement at Rutgers University is the presenting sponsor of the New Jersey Folk Festival.